 Magnetic anomaly grids of Western Australia

-Magnetic anomaly grid compilations at 80, 40 and 20 metres in cell size are generated by merging grids from Federal and State Government datasets, acquired with a line spacing of 500 metres or less and more than 1300 openfile company datasets at various line spacing.
+Magnetic anomaly grid compilations at 80, 40 and 20 metres in cell size are generated by merging grids from Federal and State Government datasets, acquired with a line spacing of 500 metres or less and more than 1500 openfile company datasets at various line spacings.

 The 'Geoscience Australia magnetic grid of Australia V6 2015' has been used as a base reference grid and is also used to complete the background areas where closer spaced data is not available.